bnhamood126/cisc3140-S20.github.io/README.md

 ### Grading Rubric

 The assignments will be graded on a scale of *strong effort* and *weak effort*.
-Late assignments means submitting any time after the specified due date, and will limited to score of one regardless of the level of effort.
+Late assignments means submitting any time after the specified due date, and will limited to minimal score regardless of the level of effort.
 Not turning in on time will be given a score of zero.
 Late assignments will be accepted until the close of business on 4/30/2020.
-All assignments combined are 20% of your final grade.
+All assignments combined are equal to 20% of your final grade.

 Weak effort looks like someone who rushed to get the work done.
 For example,